unplugin/unplugin-vue-components/README.md

   // resolvers for custom components
   resolvers: [],

-  // generate `components.d.ts` global declrations,
+  // generate `components.d.ts` global declarations,
   // also accepts a path for custom filename
   dts: false,